 “What were you like when you were in school?”
 James enquired, making her turn her attention back to him.

 “James.
 Let the girl eat first,” Caroline scolded him and smiled at Sonia, "Eat now and no talking."

-"Yes ma'am," Sonia picked her cup of tea and gingerly sipped it.
-Ian came around and occupied the seat beside his Mother and glanced at the India beauty in front of him.
+"Yes ma'am," Sonia picked her coffee and gingerly sipped it.
+Ian came around and occupied the seat beside his Mother and glanced at the Indian beauty in front of him.